Meriwether Lewis: Life and work

 He joined the Virginia militia, and in 1794 he was sent as part of a detachment that was involved in putting down the Whiskey Rebellion.
 In 1795, Lewis joined the United States Army, commissioned as an ensign—an army rank later abolished and equivalent to a modern-day second lieutenant.
 By 1800, he had risen to captain and ended his service there in 1801.
 Among his commanding officers was William Clark, who would later become his companion in the Corps of Discovery.

 On April 1, 1801, Lewis was appointed as Secretary to the President by President Thomas Jefferson, whom he knew through Virginia society in Albemarle County.
 Lewis resided in the presidential mansion and frequently conversed with various prominent figures in politics, the arts and other circles.
 He compiled information on the personnel and politics of the United States Army, which had seen an influx of Federalist officers as a result of "midnight appointments" made by outgoing president John Adams in 1801.
-Meriwether was elected a member of the American Philosophical Society in 1802.
+Lewis was elected a member of the American Philosophical Society in 1802.

 When Jefferson began to plan for an expedition across the continent, he chose Lewis to lead the expedition.
 Meriwether Lewis recruited Clark, then aged 33, to share command of the expedition.
+Lewis brought his dog Seaman along with him on the expedition.
+The dog survived the entire journey with Lewis and Clark.
+Seaman stayed loyal to Lewis until his death in 1809.
+Seaman stayed on Lewis' grave and refused to eat or drink.
+He eventually died later of grief on his owners grave.